 Subscription-based strategy driven by a freemium model

 The New York Times offers users free access to a set number of articles per month until it shows a paywall requesting users to join the platform for a basic subscription fee, that can initially be as low as $1 per week:

 The content gets distributed across print and digital.
-In 2017 NYTimes had about 3.6 paid subscribers to print and digital.
+In 2021 NYTimes had about 8.8 million paid subscribers to print and digital.
 Digital-only subscribers were over 8 million, while printed subscribers were 784K people.